SebastianHalinski/Battleship/specifications/player.md

 * @staticmethod: get_surroundings(x, y): returns a set containing the coordinates of surroundings of the location

-* @staticmethod: get horizontal neighbours(x, y): returns location of horizontal neighbours of location in form of set of tuple
+* @staticmethod: get horizontal neighbours(x, y): returns the scope of horizontally adjacent  squares in the form of a set or tuple

-* @staticmethod: get vertical neighbours(x, y): returns location of vertical neighbours of location in form of set of tuple
+* @staticmethod: get vertical neighbours(x, y): returns the scope of vertically adjacent squares in the form of a set of tuple

 * choose_random_shot(): returns random location on board which was not hit before

-* get_is_horizontal(): return True if ship is horizontal else False
+* get_is_horizontal(): returns True if ship is horizontal, else False

-* choose_shot(): returns the location of next computer shot which depends of difficulty level
+* choose_shot(): returns the location of next computer shot which depends on difficulty level

 * mark_ship_region_as_do_not_shot(ship): moves locations of region of ship to list do_not_shoot and clears unsign hits list